-The project developed a curriculum of lessons on equality, human rights and access to justice that have been used by teachers across England.
+The book was developed to help teachers in secondary schools to deliver lessons on equality, human rights and access to justice.
+The book proved to be very popular and has been used by over 400 teachers across England.
 These resources were supplemented by support and events to improve teachers' capacity to deliver the materials.
+The lessons included in this book are downloadable by clicking the links below:

 - Curriculum-relevant and an effective teaching tool;